Cimbali/pympress/README.md

   * Introspection bindings for poppler may be shipped separately, ensure you have those as well (`typelib-1_0-Poppler-0_18` on OpenSUSE, `gir1.2-poppler-0.18` on Ubuntu)
 * optionally [VLC](https://www.videolan.org/vlc/), to play videos (with the same bitness as Python)

-On windows (using Python on Windows), GTK+3, Poppler and their python bindings are all shipped together in [the PyGi installer](https://sourceforge.net/projects/pygobjectwin32/). *Be sure to check the supported Python versions (up to 3.4 at the time of writing)*, they appear in the FEATURES list in the linked page.
-Be sure to tick all the necessary dependencies in the installer (Poppler, Cairo, Gdk-Pixbuf).
+### On linux platforms

-On other platforms they are often installed by default, or easily available through your package or software manager.
+The dependencies are often installed by default, or easily available through your package or software manager.
 For example, on ubuntu, you can run the following as root to make sure you have all the prerequisites *assuming you use python3*:

     apt-get install python3 python3-pip libgtk-3-0 libpoppler-glib8 libcairo2 python3-gi python3-cairo gir1.2-gtk-3.0 gir1.2-poppler-0.18